blankenberg/anvio.org/help/main/workflows/metagenomics/index.md

 where,

 * `03_CONTIGS` is the directory name defined in your config.json file to store contigs databases (`03_CONTIGS` is already the default directory name, so name it as such if you didn't change anything in the config.json).
-* The `.done` files in `03_CONTIGS` instrcuts anvi'o to not re-run those jobs on the existing contigs databse.
+* The `.done` files in `03_CONTIGS` instrcuts anvi'o to not re-run those jobs on the existing contigs database.
 Add them with `touch` or remove as necessary.
 * `config.json` is yor configuration where you have at least the following entries:

 ```